Analysis of a Programmable Quantum Annealer as a Random Number Generator

-The primary reason that modern quantum annealers are not perfect random number generators is because there are a large number of sources of error and bias in the computation, for example the spin bath polarization effect \cite{PRXQuantum.1.020320} can cause sequential anneal-readout cycles to have self correlations (in time), and programmed coefficients (even if they are $0$) have slightly different effective weights on the hardware \cite{https://doi.org/10.48550/arxiv.1502.02098}.
+The primary reason that modern quantum annealers are not perfect random number generators is because there are a large number of sources of error and bias in the computation, for example the spin bath polarization effect \cite{lanting2020probing, PRXQuantum.1.020320} can cause sequential anneal-readout cycles to have self correlations (in time), and programmed coefficients (even if they are $0$) have slightly different effective weights on the hardware \cite{https://doi.org/10.48550/arxiv.1502.02098}.
 Furthermore, it has been shown that modern D-Wave quantum annealers have a measurable performance change over time \cite{https://doi.org/10.48550/arxiv.2209.05648, https://doi.org/10.48550/arxiv.2006.13440}.
-There have also been cross-qubit correlations observed on a D-Wave 2000Q chip \cite{park2023spatial} possibly due to cross-talk errors.
-There have been studies which aim to reduce biases and noise present in minor-embedded QA computations, which in the case of reducing biases in the constraint of the graph partitioning problem results in effectively attempting to create an unbiased QA RNG sampler ref. \cite{10.1145/3457388.3458672}.
-D-Wave quantum annealers have been evaluated for the possibility of utilizing them as TRNG \footnote{Sometimes the acronym that is used for quantum devices generating random numbers is Quantum Random Number Generator (QRNG)} \cite{9923932, LANL-DWave-QRNG}.
+There have also been cross-qubit correlations observed on a D-Wave 2000Q chip \cite{park2023spatial, krauss2021statistical}.
+There have been studies which aim to reduce biases and noise present in minor-embedded QA computations, which in the case of reducing biases in the constraint of the graph partitioning problem results in effectively attempting to create an unbiased Quantum Annealing random number sampler, see ref. \cite{10.1145/3457388.3458672}.
+Interestingly, quantum annealing (even in an ideal computation, with no noise), does not in general sample degenerate groundstates (i.e. optimal solutions of the combinatorial optimization problem) uniformly due to the transverse field driving Hamiltonian \cite{matsuda2009quantum, PhysRevA.100.030303, PhysRevLett.118.070502, PhysRevE.99.063314, zhang2017advantages}, meaning that using the QA sampling of the groundstates of non-trivial Hamiltonians would not be a good source of unbiased random numbers.
+Instead, the much simpler case of an all $0$ coefficient Ising model is the most direct way to program these devices to produce random numbers (see more details in Section \ref{section:methods_QA}).
+D-Wave quantum annealers have been evaluated, on somewhat small problem sizes, for the possibility of utilizing them as TRNGs \footnote{Sometimes the acronym that is used for quantum devices generating random numbers is Quantum Random Number Generator (QRNG)} in previous studies \cite{9923932, LANL-DWave-QRNG}.